vikas-poddar-slalom/katacoda-scenarios/session-09-lab2-gitops-pipeline/step7.md

 ## 3. Docker Image

-After the pipeline runs, you should see a new image in the `App` projects' container registry
+After the pipeline runs, you should see a new image in the `App` project's container registry

 ## 4. k8s and Flux